TinaTiel/obs-chatbot-python/README.md

    ```
    yourname: !test
    ```
-   If working, the bot will respond with some basic information about you and with your OBS Websockets version:
+   If working, the bot will respond in Twitch chat with some basic information about you and with your OBS Websockets version.
+Note this command can only be executed by the broadcaster (you).
    ```
    yourbot: All systems up and running @yourname, running OBS Websockets version 4.6.1
    ```
-1. You are now setup!
-See the documentation below on the commands you can setup
+You are now setup!
+See the documentation below on the commands you can execute.

 # Commands
 The configuration file `config.json` includes several examples of commands that can be configured.